There is a common misconception believing that cheese may contain gluten, which is not quite right.

 Most of the natural original cheese is made from milk, and they don’t contain any sort of gluten.
-Unless processed or contaminated, or else you will never find gluten in the freshly made cheese, these including mozzarella, cheddar, swiss, brie, Parmigiano Reggiano, gorgonzola, and feta.
+Unless processed or contaminated, or else you almost never find gluten in the freshly made cheese such as mozzarella, cheddar, swiss, brie, Parmigiano Reggiano, gorgonzola, and feta.

 Gluten is a group of protein primarily comes from various cereal grains, such as wheat, barley, rye, and oats.

 Why is gluten in cheese?

-As we previously talked (here) about the supposedly healthy mozzarella stick, two of the common ingredients used in the making of the sticks are flours and breadcrumbs.
+As we previously discussed here about the “supposedly” healthy mozzarella stick, two of the common ingredients used in the making of the sticks are flours and breadcrumbs.

-Next, we have another common ingredient in the making of mozzarella cheese — vinegar.
-As we would normally use citric acid to aggregate the milk to form curds, the vinegar is a common replacement for citric acid.
-And unfortunately, some of the vinegar you bought at the store is derived from malt (of grain barley), which contains a certain amount of gluten as well.
+Most people would use citric acid to add into the milk to form curds, the vinegar is a common replacement for citric acid, as explained here.
+And some vinegar you bought from the store is derived from malt (of grain barley), which contains a certain amount of gluten as well.